Midhurst Railways: The Chichester and Midhurst Railway

 Col. Yolland of the Board of Trade visited the line on 24 June 1881 but was not satisfied that the works were complete and safe.
 Yolland revisited in July and approved the line, and it opened to the public on 11 July 1881.

-Singleton station was provided with four platform faces and extensive siding accommodation, so as to dela with the peak traffic associated with Goodwood races.
+Singleton station was provided with four platform faces and extensive siding accommodation, so as to deal with the peak traffic associated with Goodwood races.
 As the line now used the new Midhurst station, the earlier Mid-Sussex & Midhurst Railway station there was reduced to the status of a goods station.

 Combination of the stations at Midhurst

 In 1866 a siding connection had been made between the LSWR station at Midhurst and the MS&MJR station there.
 It was intended purely for occasional wagon transfer, and was expected to be worked by horse traction.
 Accordingly a bridge over Bepton Road was made of light construction, inadequate to carry locomotives.
 When Col. Yolland inspected the Chichester line on 10 July 1881 he commented adversely on the fact that passengers making an interconnection at Midhurst had to walk in the open between the two stations, and he recommended that the LSWR be brought into the new LBSCR station without delay.

 This issue continued to be a sore for some time, and eventually West Sussex County Council pursued the matter to the Railway and Canal Commissioners in October 1892.
 The cost to make a full connection was estimated at £1,600 and neither the LSWR nor the LBSCR felt that this would be money well spent, in view of the limited volume of through passenger business.
 The LSWR indeed asserted that Midhurst was the "leanest part of their leanest district".
 Moreover the timetable of passenger trains was determined by connections out of main line trains at Petersfield and Pulborough respectively, and arranging close connectional times would disrupt that.
 The commissioners conceded the railway position, and made no direction on the matter.